Christian Bethancourt Player Props: Rays vs. Blue Jays

 Christian Bethancourt At The Plate

-- Bethancourt is batting .231 with two doubles, two home runs and three walks.
+- Bethancourt is hitting .231 with two doubles, two home runs and three walks.

-- This season, Bethancourt has totaled at least one hit in four of eight games (50.0%), and had multiple hits twice.
+- Bethancourt has gotten a hit in four of eight games this season (50.0%), with multiple hits twice.

 - He has hit a long ball in two of eight games played this season, and in 6.9% of his plate appearances.